 Laayoune

 Laayoune was formed in 1938 by a Spanish colonialist, and in 1958 became the administrative capital of the Spanish Sahara.
-On my first day I became overwhelmed with the quality of light.
+On my first day I became overwhelmed with the rich and stark quality of light.
 Ordinary, everyday things such as doors, gates and street art became transformed into something else.
-Experiencing this abundance of light, colour and design is a normal response for me to time in Morocco; for the first day or two the mundane becomes something extraordinary and I am entranced by it, and I can do little but respond to it.
+Experiencing this abundance of light, colour and design is a normal response for me to time in Morocco; for the first day or two the mundane becomes something extraordinary and I am entranced by it, and I can do little but respond to and photograph it.

 The first 2 galleries explore similar material; the first I have tried to capture the street art which resembles unfinished paintings.
 There is frequently a streak of paint which drips down through the remainder of the design which lends a tragedy, or a vibrancy, to the image.
 Also the melange of colours and designs, the mixture of paint, colour and architectural designs, for me create rich tapestries.